xrishdog/sms-simulation/README.md

 # SMS Simulation

 An asynchronous message queing system that simulates SMS message generation and sending.
 Built with Python's asyncio framework.
+The goal of this simulation is to demonstrate how message generation and send requests are handled in an efficient manner.
-Takes advantage of the asynchronouse producer-consumer model which can distribute messages and balance load.
+The asynchronous producer-consumer model is used to distribute messages and balance load among different senders.

 ## System Requirements